-You have a right to be told whether any information is held about you and a right to a copy of that information within 40 days (subject to exemptions).
-It is important to remember that not all personal information is covered and there are ‘exemptions’ within the Act which may allow the PSNI to refuse to comply with your subject access request in certain circumstances.
-We will not provide personal data if we feel releasing it to you would be likely to prejudice policing purposes, Some of these reasons could include, for example:
+It is important to remember that not all personal information is covered and there are ‘exemptions’ within the data protection legislation which may allow the PSNI to refuse to comply with your subject access request in certain circumstances.
+We will not provide personal data if we feel releasing it to you would be likely to prejudice policing purposes, some of these reasons could include, for example:

 - The prevention and detection of crime;